-To date, there are NPOCs set up in 16 ESA Member and Cooperating States: Austria, Belgium, Czech Republic, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Slovakia, Spain and the UK.
+To date, there are NPOCs set up in 16 ESA Member and Cooperating States: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Slovakia, Spain and the UK.
 Their status differs depending on whether an institute or centre for space law exists in the country and on the legal structure chosen by its members.

 Becoming a NPOC